dustinscarberry/utubevideogallery/readme.txt

 6. Videos in the admin panel

 == Changelog ==

+= 2.0.4 =
+* Fixed issue where empty albums would refuse to delete
+* Added detailed error handling to video api endpoints

 = 2.0.3 =
 * Race condition with drag n drop reordering corrected